yasu24/Telling-Story-with-Data/final-project-part2.md

 ## Final Thoughts and Summary

 I made a story draft including visualization using gathered data on my topic.

-I have got the several feedback from people and found improvement points, which are ongoing tasks.
+I have got the several feedback from people and found improvement points, which are ongoing tasks　in Part 3.

-Moreover, I saw some shorthand stories in the class activity, which was much better and more sophisticated than mine, therefore I would like to try to close such quality as much as possible.
+Moreover, I saw some shorthand stories in the class activity, which was much better and more sophisticated than mine.

+Therefore I would like to try to close such quality as much as possible.